Are Your Cotton Buds Good Buddies & Eco Friendly or Bad Buddies?

 Of course, it isn’t just cotton buds that cause the problem of plastic pollution in the world’s oceans.
 But they sure are something that really don’t need to be there.

-So, all hail paper cotton buds!
+So, all hail bamboo cotton buds!
 Just like we said at the beginning, cotton buds have a plethora of (bona fide, useful) uses.
-So opting for cotton buds made from paper, just like in the good old days, are a perfect solution.
+So opting for cotton buds made from bamboo, are a perfect solution.
 They’re just as sturdy as plastic, and just as useful.
 And although they still should never be flushed down the toilet, if they do end up in the ocean, or indeed landfill, they will completely degrade over time.

 (Main Image Source: Cotton buds collected along the River Avon, Bristol. © City to Sea)